-Beier and V\"ocking~\cite{BeierV04} showed that for the bicriteria case (i.e., $d=1$) the smoothed number of Pareto-optimal solutions is~$O(n^4\phi)$ and~$\Omega(n^2)$.
-The upper bound was later simplified and improved by Beier et al.~\cite{BeierRV07} to~$O(n^2\phi)$.
-In his PhD thesis~\cite{BeierPhD}, Beier conjectured that the smoothed number of Pareto-optimal solutions is polynomially bounded in~$n$ and~$\phi$ for every constant~$d$.
-This conjecture was proven by R\"oglin and Teng~\cite{RoeglinT09}, who showed that for any fixed~$d\ge 1$, the smoothed number of Pareto-optimal solutions is~$O((n^2\phi)^{f(d)})$, where the function~$f$ is roughly~$f(d)=2^{d}d!$.
-They also proved that for any constant~$c$ the $c$-th moment of the smoothed number of Pareto-optimal solutions is bounded by~$O((n^2\phi)^{c\cdot f(d)})$.
-Recently, Moitra and O'Donnell~\cite{MoitraO11} improved the bound for the smoothed number of Pareto-optimal solutions significantly to~$O(n^{2d}\phi^{d(d+1)/2})$.
-However, it remained unclear how to improve the bound for the moments could, however, not be improved by their methods.
-Very recently a combination of results by Goyal and Rademacher~\cite{GoyalR11} and our results in~\cite{BrunschR11a} was observed to yield a lower bound of~$\Omega(n^{d-1.5}\phi^d)$ for the smoothed number of Pareto-optimal solutions was proven~\cite{BrunschGRR14}.
+Beier and V\"ocking~\cite{BeierV04} showed that for the binary bicriteria case (i.e., $\K=d=1$) the smoothed number of Pareto-optimal solutions is $O(n^4\phi)$ and $\Omega(n^2)$.
+The upper bound was later simplified and improved by Beier et al.~\cite{BeierRV07} to $O(n^2\phi)$.
+In his PhD thesis~\cite{BeierPhD}, Beier conjectured that the smoothed number of Pareto-optimal solutions is polynomially bounded in~$n$ and~$\phi$ for $\K=1$ and every constant~$d$.
+This conjecture was proven by R\"oglin and Teng~\cite{RoeglinT09}, who showed that for binary solutions and for any fixed $d \geq 1$, the smoothed number of Pareto-optimal solutions is $O((n^2\phi)^{f(d)})$, where the function~$f$ is roughly $f(d)=2^{d}d!$.
+They also proved that for any constant~$c$ the $c$-th moment of the smoothed number of Pareto-optimal solutions is bounded by $O((n^2\phi)^{c\cdot f(d)})$.
+Moitra and O'Donnell~\cite{MoitraO11} improved the bound for the smoothed number of Pareto-optimal solutions significantly to $O(n^{2d}\phi^{d(d+1)/2})$.
+However, it remained unclear how to improve the bound for the moments by their methods.
+Recently a lower bound of $\Omega(n^{d-1.5}\phi^d)$ for the smoothed number of Pareto-optimal solutions was proven~\cite{BrunschGRR14}.